Last updated 13.08

 How can I mitigate the effects of frequent hand-washing?

 We recommend that people with eczema follow the government guidance to wash hands with soap and water, rather than an emollient soap substitute, as much as practically possible.
-Washing hands with emollients may not be as effective as using soap for removing the virus because virus particles could be left on the skin within the residual emollient that has not been washed away.
+Soap is considered to be more effective than emollient at breaking the lipid envelope surrounding coronavirus particles, and removing the virus from the skin.

 Frequent washing of hands with soap can, however, cause problems for people with eczema, including dry skin and hand eczema.
 It is very important people find ways of managing dry skin and hand eczema that may be caused or worsened by frequent washing with soap.